SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_state_models.md

 The disconnection state model is much simplier and there is nothing to wait for.
 Disconnection events do arrive fairly quickly.
 ![Disconnect State Model](./drawings/wifi_state_model_disconnect.svg)
 ___
-The shutdown state process will be placed here...
+The shutdown process is fairly straightforward.
+We do hand of control to the disconnection process and then it returns to the shutdown process.
 ___